4 min read

 Depending on the severity of the behavior of the employee, you may have a situation called insubordination.
 To help you determine if this is what you are dealing with, let’s recap some of the basics of insubordination.

-Our insubordination definition is any outright refusal to obey an order or follow through on a reasonable request by an employee’s direct leader or another leader with seniority.
+Insubordination means an employee refuses to obey an order or follow a reasonable request from their direct leader or any seniority.
 This includes not following a policy or procedure outlined by the organization they work for or threatening or abusive behaviors.

 Keep in mind that not all situations are equal.
 Insubordination can mean different things in the workplace.
 The severity of actions and what is considered insubordination falls on a spectrum and has various disciplinary actions depending on the behavior demonstrated.